nishantsing/GIt_Commands_CrashCourse/README.md

 - After moving back to some commit you can create a branch from that commit and do things differently if you like.

-- git checkout HEAD~1 // referencing previous commits relative to a particular commit.
-HEAD~1 previous commit
+- git checkout HEAD~1 //referencing previous commits relative to a particular commit.

 - git checkout HEAD <filename.ext> <file2> ..|| git checkout -- <filename.ext> // undo the new changes made to that file and revert back to the HEAD
 - git restore <file1>// does the same thing of reverting back to HEAD as default source